 • Preheat the oven to 425°F.

-• Place the flour in a shallow bowl or dish.
+• Place the flour in a shallow dish.
 Place the eggs in a second shallow dish and beat with a fork.

 • In a third shallow dish, combine Panko breadcrumbs, seasoned breadcrumbs, grated Parmesan cheese, 2 tablespoons chopped parsley, ½ teaspoon salt, and ¼ teaspoon pepper.